-e.
-Personal SoloVideos (two videos, 3-5 minutes each: one of a solo for keyboard & one of a solo for non-keyboard instrument)
+f.
+Personal Solo Videos (two videos, 3-5 minutes each: one of a solo for keyboard & one of a solo for non-keyboard instrument)

-- All applicants will select and play a solo of their choice on each instrument. - Announce your name and each piece before you play it by stating both the composer and title.
+- All applicants will select and play a solo of their choice on each instrument. - All applicants must upload a legible pdf copy of the solo that they are playing. - Announce your name and each piece before you play it by stating both the composer and title.